 It is that little burning sensation, that tightness, or sometimes that pain we feel during sex.
 And it actually occurs to more than 50% of women throughout the world*.
-So, no need to call Dr House, there is nothing wrong with you.
-Sexologists we have worked with even agree to say that most of the time, pain during sex is totally normal in the sexual life of a woman.
+So, before you diagnose yourself with a rare and incurable condition, let’s put things in perspective and share some easy-to-try solutions.

 So why would your body NOT do its job?

 The main psychological and environmental causes that shined through our research are**:

 - Insufficient arousal and stimulation to help the body lubricate